learn-co-curriculum/iron-starter-part-one/README.md

 registerServiceWorker();
 ```

-Just to verify the store works.
-Lets add a `console.log(store.getState()` right before the `ReactDOM.render()` function in our `index.js` file.
+To verify the store works.
+Let's add a `console.log(store.getState()` right before the `ReactDOM.render()` function.
 If we check out the dev console in Chrome, we should see this printed out:

 ```javascript
 {